hattifnatt4r/notes_aws-nginx-gunicorn-flask/README.md

 ## AWS EC2 setup

 * Create EC2 instance with Ubuntu.
 * Create Elastic IP, associate with EC2 instance.
+Otherwise IP will change after system restart.
 * Open ports 80 and 443 in EC2 security group.
-* Create domain in Route 53 (it will take 60 days before you can transfer new domains created though other vendors)
+* Create domain in Route 53.
+When using domains from other vendors, it may take 60 days before you can transfer new domains.
 * In Route 53, "create record" to link domain and the EC2 instance.

-## Gunicorn and Flask
 SSH to EC2 instance.<br />
 Initial setup:
 ```
 $ sudo apt update
 $ sudo apt upgrade
 $ sudo apt-get install fish git tig python3-pip python3-flask nginx
-$ pip install virtualenv gunicorn flask
+$ pip install virtualenv
 ```

+## Gunicorn and Flask
 Create project
 ```
 $ mkdir myproject